dotnet/sourcelink/docs/GitSpec/GitSpec.md

 is different from its _common directory_ and `gitdir` file is present in the _git directory_.
 The file contains an absolute path to the _working directory_ path.
 The trailing _whitespace_ characters are trimmed from the path.

-For other repositories, the _working directory_ is specified in `core.workspace` configuration entry, if present.
+For other repositories, the _working directory_ is specified in `core.worktree` configuration entry, if present.
 Otherwise it's the parent directory of the path found by the search (i.e. directory containing _git directory_ or `.git` file).

 Repository is considered _bare_ if the configuration entry `core.bare` is _true_ and the repository is not a _linked working tree_.